Mask Mandates in Effect

 National parks and public lands

-National parks are re-opening, but services and activities are limited.
+All national parks are open, but some services and activities are limited.
 Consult the current conditions and alerts page for each park before planning your travel.

 In addition, please note: